Is Stochastic Gradient Descent Effective? A PDE Perspective on Machine Learning processes: Asymptotic behaviour of the SGD

 It remains to prove that $\rho_\infty$ solves the equation.
 For any $\varphi\in C_c^\infty(\mathbb{R}^d)$, it holds that

 which concludes the proof, since $\|\L\varphi-\L_\delta\varphi\|_{C_b(\mathbb{R}^d)}\le C\,\delta\|\varphi\|_{C^2(\mathbb{R}^d)}$\,, for some $C>0$\,.

-Existence of stationary states -possibly measures- for general Fokker-Plank equations nowadays is a classical topic, we refer for instance to Chapter 2 of \cite{BogaKrylov} and references therein.
-In particular, similar results have been obtained in \cite[Corollary 2.4.4]{BogaKrylov}, with slightly different assumptions and proofs.
+Existence of stationary states -possibly measures- for quite general Fokker-Plank equations nowadays is a classical topic, we refer for instance to Chapter 2 of \cite{BogaKrylov} and references therein.
+In particular, similar results, which do not apply directly to our specific case, have been obtained in \cite[Corollary 2.4.4]{BogaKrylov}, with slightly different assumptions and proofs.
 Uniqueness is in general a delicate issue and in general may turn out to be false.